Koro (disease): India

 In 1982, a koro epidemic episode in Northeast India affected, in majority, poorly educated people from lower socio-economic strata.
 There was no evidence of significant premorbid or sexual psychopathology in most cases.

 Mass Koro epidemic was reported in Labour Camps in Kochi, Kerala in South India during August and September 2010 among migrant labour population from North and North-east India.
 Reportedly, the epidemic spread to about 100 individuals in 3 labour Camps within 2 weeks.

-Mass Koro epidemic was reported in the state of West Bengal, India from July to December of 2010, in the districts near southern part of India-Bangladesh border, affecting hundreds of people.
+Mass Koro epidemic was reported in the state of West Bengal, India from July to December 2010, in the districts near southern part of India-Bangladesh border, affecting hundreds of people.
 It is called Disco Rog (ডিস্কো রোগ) meaning weird disease or Jhinjhinani Rog (ঝিনঝিনানি রোগ) meaning tingling disease, in that region.
-Even locals created some folk managements for this condition like partly submerging the patient in pond and pulling and holding her nipples or his genital.
+Locals created some folk managements for this condition like partly submerging the patient in a pond and pulling and holding her nipples or his genital.
 It is reported and published in many newspapers like Anandabazar Patrika at that time.